zakirhasan736/metisse-new/wp-content/plugins/essential-addons-elementor/readme.txt

 = 4.4.12 - 14/12/2021 =

 - Improved: EA LearnDash Course List | Added controller to change the “Free” and “See More” texts
-- Fixed: EA Static Product | add to cart not working
+- Fixed: EA Static Product | Add to basket not working
 - Fixed: EA Instagram Feed | Force square option not stretching the images
 - Few minor bug fix & improvements